helminzo/STUFIDO/README.md

 # STUFIDO
-this is just stuf i do. sudoku here tho.
+this is just stuf i(helmin) do. sudoku here tho.